"

 Medicines management

-During the two days, we want you to observe the medicines administration rounds for residents and ask questions about the medication management process at the aged care facility.
-Some things for you to consider that might help you are listed below; note this is not an exhaustive list.
+During your aged care site visit, you will have an opportunity to observe the medicines management process and roles of pharmacists.
+Some things for you to consider that might help you are listed below; note this is not an exhaustive list and some could be achieved through the workshop activities.

 • Who is the pharmacy that supplies medicines to the nursing home?